-Distributions and interest on the capital trust securities are classified as financing charges on the Consolidated Statements of Earnings (note 14).
+Distributions and interest on the capital trust securities are classified as financing charges in the Consolidated Statements of Earnings (note 15).
 The fair value for capital trust securities is determined by the bid-ask price.
-Refer to note 7 for financial instrument risk management disclosures.
+Refer to note 8 for financial instrument risk management disclosures.